 David's year as a visitor at Chicago helped her to see what some of her professors had observed years before: that academia was a good home for her.
 So, after a few years at Paul Weiss in New York, she joined the faculty at the University of Iowa College of Law.
 She worked as an associate professor, then a professor, and, from 2006–09, as the university's special assistant to the president for equal opportunity and diversity, and associate provost for diversity.
 She then returned to the faculty and became an associate dean of the college of law.

-"I love the range of experiences I've been able to have, working in the academy," said David, now a professor of law and international studies and an associate dean whose oversight includes international and comparative law programs.
+"I love the range of experiences I've been able to have, working in the academy," said David, who is now provost and vice president for academic affairs and professor of law at Florida A&M University.

 A Leader With a Range of Interests

 Part of the appeal of academia is that she has been involved with numerous organizations within and outside of the university, including in many leadership roles.
 In addition to the associate deanship and the leading of the university's diversity efforts, she has been a governing board member of the national Worker Rights Consortium and a chair or member of numerous university boards and committees.
 Recently, she has begun working with others on campus on how to respond ethically and effectively to international disasters.

 "As a member of the academy, I've been able to do everything that interests me.
 I can work on international efforts, as well as teach international law in the classroom.
 I can affect the way that the university and the law school make decisions.
 And I get to work with the nicest students and a very collegial faculty," she said.
 "It's everything I could ever want."

 As someone in the top ranks of academia, David is a long way from where she began life—and not just because of the geographic distance between her childhood home in the shadow of Shea Stadium and Iowa City.